 In order to pursue a teaching license at OWU, candidates must be admitted to the teacher education program.

-- Education majors (early childhood and middle childhood) must be admitted before taking the junior year courses.
+- Education majors (early childhood, middle childhood, and special education) must be admitted before taking the junior year courses.

 - Education minors (adolescent to young adult and multi-age programs) must be admitted before taking the following courses.